ednilsonlomazi/seqreppy/README.md

 ##-- Using just 1 sequence on memory.
 # encodings = sp.encode_from_strings(("cgr", "icgr"), "ATCCGAATCGA"))

+##--!
+IMPORTANT NOTE 1 !--##
+##-- Encodings are a dictionary.
+Each value of it is an iterable
+##-- representing a pool of sequences encoded by the respectivelly
+##-- method signature, corresponding to the keys of dictionary.
+##-- If your file has 3 sequeces, encodings["cgr"][1] get the second
+##-- sequece.
+If your file has just one sequence, it will be the first:
+##-- encodings["cgr"][0], following the order of appereance on fasta file.

 ##-- I have 2 encoding methods, so, 2 destinies
 sp.save_results(encodings, "/dir/cgr.txt", "/dir/icgr.txt")